unrealwork/atsd-use-cases/USInternationalTrade/README.md

 1. Install [Docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
 2. [Install the ATSD database](https://github.com/axibase/atsd-docs/blob/master/installation/docker.md#option-2-configure-collector-account-manually) on in your local Docker configuration.
 3. Save the [Excel file](https://www.census.gov/foreign-trade/balance/country.xlsx) in CSV format.
-4. Import and upload `us-trade-ie-csv-parser.xml` file into ATSD.
+4. Login to ATSD by navigating to `https://docker_host:8443/`.
+5. Import the `us-trade-ie-csv-parser.xml` file into ATSD.
+For a more detailed description, refer to step 9 from the following [step-by-step walkthrough](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md) from our article on [U.S. mortality statistics](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md).
-5. Import the Excel file saved in `.csv` format into ATSD.
+6. Upload the Excel file saved in `.csv` format into ATSD.
+Refer to step 10 from this same walkthrough.
-6. Import the `us-trade-balance-2016`, `us-trade-balance-rank-2016`, `world-gdp`, and `world-population` replacement tables into ATSD.
+7. Import the `us-trade-balance-2016`, `us-trade-balance-rank-2016`, `world-gdp`, and `world-population` replacement tables into ATSD.
+Refer to steps 7 and 8 from this same walkthrough.
-7. Navigate to the SQL tab in ATSD and begin writing your queries!
+8. Navigate to the SQL tab in ATSD and begin writing your queries!

-Check out our file on the describing our schema based parser used for this dataset [here](https://github.com/axibase/atsd-use-cases/blob/master/USInternationalTrade/resources/csv-parser-schema-explanation.md).
+Check out our file on the describing our schema-based parser used for this dataset [here](https://github.com/axibase/atsd-use-cases/blob/master/USInternationalTrade/resources/csv-parser-schema-explanation.md).

 If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!